silverwind/vite-string-plugin/README.md

 ## Typescript

-Add these to your project-specific type declarations:
+Add these to your ambient type declarations:

 ```ts
 declare module "*.svg" {